Keyboard, Oh Lord! Why Don't We?

 Keyboard, Oh Lord!
 Why Don't We? is the third album by Norwegian stoner rock band Thulsa Doom.
-The title is a quote from the Paul McCartney and Stevie Wonder hit single Ebony and Ivory.
-Since the last album, lead singer Papa Doom has left the band, and guitarist Doom Perignon has become the lead singer.
+The title is a quote from the Paul McCartney and Stevie Wonder hit single "Ebony and Ivory".
+Since the last album, lead singer Papa Doom had left the band, and guitarist Doom Perignon became the lead singer.

 The album has received good reviews in the Norwegian press.